Trump signs defense bill with watered-down ZTE sanctions

 The bill, named for ailing Arizona Sen. John McCain, prohibits the US government and its contractors from buying certain telecommunications and video surveillance equipment from ZTE, Huawei and a handful of other Chinese communications companies.
 The ban covers components and services deemed "essential" or "critical" to any government system.

-ZTE, the fourth-largest smartphone maker in the US, had been dealing with a Commerce Department denial order that prevented American businesses from selling hardware or services to the company following the government's determination that ZTE violated terms of a 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.
+ZTE, the fourth-largest smartphone maker in the US, had been dealing with a Commerce Department denial order that prevented American businesses from selling hardware or services to the company.
+It followed the government's determination that ZTE violated terms of a 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.
 The seven-year ban forced ZTE to shut down its "major operating activities."

 ZTE seemingly had little hope of survival until Trump tweeted that he was pushing the Commerce Department to work with ZTE to remove the ban -- an unprecedented move by a US president to countermand one of his own departments.
 Members of Congress on both sides of the aisle criticized Trump's tweet as irresponsible, prompting him to defend his position with yet another tweet.